scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 ![Screenshot of the Grafana Cloud Import Dashboard button](../images/grafana_cloud_import_dashboard.png)

-3. Upload the [weather-forecast.json](./weather-forecast.json) file that you can find in the 01-the-journey-begins folder of this repository.
+3. Upload the [weather-forecast-f.json](./weather-forecast-f.json) or [weather-forecast-c.json](./weather-forecast-c.json) file that you can find in the 01-the-journey-begins folder of this repository.
 You may copy and paste the JSON or upload the entire file.
+The only difference between these dashboards is the temperature unit (F or C).

 ![Screenshot of the Grafana Cloud JSON for the weather dashboard](../images/grafana_cloud_copypasta_json.png)